cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 patience is the companion of wisdom.
 He who questions nothing learns noting.
 Forget regret, or life is yours to miss.
+There is no delight in owning anything unshared.
+Teamwork divides the task and doubles the success.

 ##Sentence2
 Zip you lips.